 4. Improves Digestion

-The enzyme papain found in papaya promotes the digestion of food and especially proteins.
+The enzyme papain found in papaya promotes the digestion of food, especially proteins.
 Papain makes it particularly significant for dyspeptic patients who cannot digest wheat proteins.
-Papain improves the condition for digestion to a great value.
-Papain, high water, and fiber also prevents constipation and promotes smooth bowel movement.
+Papain improves the condition of digestion to a great value.
+Papain, high water, and fiber also prevent constipation and promote smooth bowel movement.

 5. Beneficial for Diabetics